HeavyMedl/lists/README.md

 <a name='scanl'/>
 ### scanl : x -> [x]|str -> f -> [x]
 ------
-**Description**: Array of variables returned building left to right, starting with the accumulator (x) by applying a binary operator function (f) on a starting variable (x) and an Array of variables or String
+**Description**: Array of Variables returned building left to right, starting with the accumulator (x) by applying a binary operator Function (f) on a starting Variable (x) and an Array of Variables or a String

-**Signature Definition**: Give arg 1 a starting variable; Give arg 2 an Array of variables or a String; Give arg 3 a function (binary operator); Get an Array of variables.
+**Signature Definition**: Give arg 1 a starting Variable; Give arg 2 an Array of Variables or a String; Give arg 3 a Function (binary operator); Get an Array of Variables.

 **Example Usage**: